Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Key Takeaways About Learning to Drive a Car:

-1. Learning to drive a car in Canada can allow you to do many practical as well as personal activities.
+1. 1.
+Learning to drive a car in Canada can allow you to do many practical and personal activities.

 2. While the process to get your driver’s license may vary slightly across Canada, all provinces use a graduated licensing system.
 This system allows you to progress from a G1 license to a G2 license, and finally to a full G license.